SauceBoss1/CSE13s/asgn1/README.md

 ## Issues

-So far, there is no known issues with the game.
-It has passed all test cases from the auto-grader.
+So far, the only issue is when a string in inputted as a seed, C will try and convert the string into an integer instead of returning an error.